bmp713/AI-Chat-Front/README.md

 ## Usage

 - Type your message in the input field and press Enter or click the send button to communicate with the chatbot.
-- The chatbot will respond based on the input provided, utilizing the OpenAI API for generating responses.
+- The chatbot will respond based on the input provided, utilizing the Gemini API for generating responses.